Building Your Expat Life in China and Coping With People Moving Home || Part 2

 - This is the lifestyle you chose.
 This may be one of the negatives of living an expat life, but think of all the positives that come with it.
 And the reason why you chose this lifestyle in the first place!
 You’ll instantly be reassured.

-The Guide to Chinese Phone Calls – Become a Pro with LTL Making phone calls in Mandarin can be intimidating, as native speakers tend to speak very fast and you can’t rely on visual clues.
-If your phone is ringing,…
+No Need to be Afraid!
+The Guide to Chinese Phone Calls 📞 Become a Pro with LTL Making phone calls in Mandarin can be intimidating, as native speakers tend to speak very fast and you can’t rely on visual clues….

 Friends Moving Home: How to Cope